ishehadeh/howlite/writing/report/main.typ

 = Constraints<sc-contraints>

 At the type level, a boolean expression is considered an integer constraint satisifiability problem.
 The broad implications are discussed in @sc-narrowing.

+Currently we support binary constraints involving multiplcation and addition.
+To find these constraints within the abstract syntax tree, we use a similar approach to type checking.
+Every node may or may not be represented as a _Constraint Term_.
+A constraint term may be a constant, addition or multiplication between a variable and constant, addition or multiplcation between two variables, a variable constrainted to a set, or a constraint between two variables.

 = Code Generation